 But nobody is talking about Williams during the 1982 season-opener in Kyalami.
 Balestre and Ecclestone worked together to produce the god-awful superlicence.
 Drivers are not impressed and flee the racetrack to barricade in a hotel room in Johannesburg!

 P’S AND DSQ’S

 Shortly after this unique moment in Formula 1 history, the FISA and the FOCA take up arms again.
 In Brazil, FISA teams protest against race-winner Nelson Piquet and second-placed Keke Rosberg.
 Both are disqualified because of their water-cooled brakes.
-In Long Beach, Ferrari decides to show the FOCA teams how dishonest one can be with the loopholes.
+In Long Beach, Ferrari decides to show the FOCA teams how dishonest one can be.
 A rear wing must be this length long, fine, but nothing is said about how many wings… So the Scuderia mounts two front wings… at the back!
 Both are the legal size, but they are located side-by-side, forming one unique “superwing”!
 Unsurprisingly, third-placed Villeneuve is disqualified.

-FOCA teams are infuriated after the disqualification of Piquet and Rosberg and Ferrari show-off.
+FOCA teams are infuriated after the disqualification of Piquet and Rosberg and the Ferrari show-off.
 So they decide to boycott the next race, in Imola.
 Only Tyrrell will show up because they have to, they just signed a deal with Italian companies.
 However, Ken Tyrrell tries to sabotage the event, relying on an obscure point of the regulations that outlaws turbine engines.
 Uncle Ken ridiculously claims that turbocharged engines are illegal de facto!